k2-fsa/sherpa/docs/source/ncnn/install/riscv64-embedded-linux.rst

 .. hint::

-  If you want to select a pre-trained model for Raspberry that can be run on real-time, we recommend you to use :ref:`sherpa_ncnn_streaming_zipformer_small_bilingual_zh_en_2023_02_16`.
+  If you want to select a pre-trained model for `VisionFive 2 <https://www.starfivetech.com/en/site/boards>`_ that can be run on real-time, we recommend you to use :ref:`sherpa_ncnn_streaming_zipformer_small_bilingual_zh_en_2023_02_16`.

   You can use the following command with the above model: